Rekeying vs. Changing Locks

 Changing Locks: When You Should Do It

-Of course there’s another reason to change the hardware instead of simply rekeying; adding functions to your locks or even just for cosmetic style.
+Of course there’s another reason for changing locks instead of simply rekeying; adding functions to your locks or even just for cosmetic style.
 Swapping a deadbolt for an electronic deadbolt in order to use a pin code or WiFi operation for example is a good reason to replace a standard mechanical deadbolt.
 Changing the finish or cosmetic design of the locks too means buying and installing new hardware, albeit for the reason of refreshing the “perspective” on the home as opposed to any security concerns.

 Guardian Safe & Lock – The Most Trusted Houston Locksmith changing locks